• Skip to main content

 After spending a couple of days at The Resort at Pelican Hill, we drove 2.5 hours north to spend two more days in Santa Barbara at the Ritz-Carlton Bacara resort.
 I have been wanting to visit Santa Barbara for years, so I was really looking forward to this short stay.

-I’m glad I went, but I would not go back.
-The Ritz-Carlton Bacara was disappointing in many ways, including the location, the beach and the overall quality of the rooms.
+I’m glad I went, but I probably will not go back.
+The Ritz-Carlton Bacara was disappointing in many ways, including its location, beach, and room quality.
 Santa Barbara wasn’t what I expected either, but I did think Montecito was great!
 Here is the review of my stay.

 The Ritz-Carlton Bacara, Santa Barbara